major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

 <p class="caption">This dependency relationship still holds true.</p>

-And still, if we wanted to mock out our `UserRepo` that connects to a real SQL database, for a mock in-memory repo, it's not currently possible.
+Even still, if we wanted to mock out our `UserRepo` that connects to a real SQL database for a mock **in-memory repository**, it's not currently possible.

+`UserController` needs a `UserRepo`, specifically.

 <div class="filename">controllers/userRepo.spec.ts</div>